-Students who violate this policy may have their cell phones and electronic devices (including earbuds) or other electronic devices confiscated immediately.
+Students who violate this policy will have their cell phones and electronic devices (including watches, wearables, and earbuds) or other electronic devices confiscated immediately.
 The administration will return confiscated devices to the offending student's parent or guardian after meeting with the parent or guardian to discuss the violation.
 Students who violate this policy may, at the discretion of the school's administration, be subject to additional discipline, up to and including suspension or expulsion.

+Students shall not use electronic devices for recording or transmitting photographs, images or sounds of other persons without direct administrative approval and consent of all person(s) being recorded, other than the recording of persons participating in school activities that are open to the public.
+Students shall not use electronic devices at any time where there is an expectation of privacy.
+Violations of this policy may result in disciplinary action, including, but not limited to, suspension and expulsion from school.
 The taking, disseminating, transferring, or sharing of obscene, pornographic, lewd, or otherwise illegal images or photographs, whether by electronic data transfer or otherwise may constitute a crime under state and/or federal law.
+This includes "deep fakes" or other computer-generated images of other students or staff intended to bully, harass, intimidate, or humiliate another student or staff member.
 Any person engaged in these activities while on school grounds, in a school vehicle or at a school activity will be subject to the disciplinary procedures of the student code of conduct.
+Any student found to be in possession of obscene, pornographic, lewd, or otherwise illegal images or the student code of conduct.
+Any student found to be in possession of obscene, pornographic, lewd, or otherwise illegal images or the student code of conduct.
 Any student found to be in possession of obscene, pornographic, lewd, or otherwise illegal images or photographs will be promptly referred to law enforcement and/or other state or federal agencies, which may result in arrest, criminal prosecution, and possible inclusion on sex offender registries.